-Pathogen: Aster Yellows Phytoplasma

-Host Ranges: Most of the economically important vegetable, oilseed, forage, and condiment brassicas, and many wild and weedy crucifers.

-Symptoms: Watch for blue-green discoloured plants, with leaves developing a red or purple tinge.
+Pathogen: Aster Yellows Phytoplasma Host Ranges: Most of the economically important vegetable, oilseed, forage, and condiment brassicas, and many wild and weedy crucifers.
+Risk: High Symptoms: Watch for blue-green discoloured plants, with leaves developing a red or purple tinge.
+Melfermed flowers and may preduce starile, green leaf like purple tinge.
 Malformed flowers and may produce sterile, green leaf-like structures, and pods are replaced by round or oval blue-green hollow, flattened bladder-like structures.
 Infected plants may become woody and are often taller than the rest of the crop canopy.